Walter Chrysler: Later years

-In 1923, Chrysler purchased from Henri Willis Bendel a 12 acre waterfront estate at Kings Point on Long Island, New York, and renamed it 'Forker House'.
+In 1923, Chrysler purchased from Henri Willis Bendel a 12 acre waterfront estate at Kings Point on Long Island, New York, and renamed it Forker House.
 In December 1941, the property was sold to the U.S. government's War Shipping Department and became known as Wiley Hall as part of the United States Merchant Marine Academy.

 Chrysler also built a country estate in Warrenton, Virginia, in what is referred to as the Virginia horse country and home to the Warrenton Hunt.
-In 1934, he purchased and undertook a major restoration of the famous Fauquier White Sulphur Springs Company resort and spa in Warrenton.
-Sold in 1953, the property was developed as a country club, which it remains today.
+In 1934, he purchased and undertook a major restoration of the Fauquier White Sulphur Springs Company resort and spa in Warrenton.
+Sold in 1953, the property was developed as a country club.

-On the estate he inherited, Walter P. Chrysler Jr. established North Wales Stud for the purpose of breeding Thoroughbred horses.
-Chrysler Jr. was part of a syndicate that included his friend Alfred Gwynne Vanderbilt Jr., who in 1940 acquired the 1935 English Triple Crown winner Bahram from the Aga Khan III.
-Bahram stood at stud at Vanderbilt's Sagamore Farm in Maryland, then was brought to Chrysler Jr.'s North Wales Stud.

 Chrysler turned 61 in the spring of 1936 and stepped down from an active role in the day-to-day business of the company.
 Two years later, his wife died at the age of 58 and Chrysler, devastated by the loss of his childhood sweetheart, suffered a stroke.
-His previously robust health never recovered from this, and he succumbed to a cerebral hemorrhage in August 1940 at Forker House in Kings Point, New York.
+His previously robust health never recovered from this, and he died of a cerebral hemorrhage in August 1940 at Forker House in Kings Point, New York.
 He was buried at Sleepy Hollow Cemetery in Sleepy Hollow, New York.